HOME | THERMODE REPAIR | CONTRACT WELDING | SUPPORT | ABOUT | CONTACT

 The preferred electrode alignment is vertically opposed because is force exerted is one of simple compression.
 Careful attention to electrode alignment is important; if the centers are not aligned, the net effective tip area is reduced.
 When electrode tips are not parallel the pressure and current is confined to a fraction of the designed area, and destruction to both the electrodes and the parts is likely.

 Electrode Maintenance top

-Electrode tips will eventually become pitted or spattered with weld material.
-They require periodic maintenance to reshape and/or clean the welding surface.
+Electrode tips will eventually become pitted or spattered with weld material and require periodic maintenance to reshape and/or clean the welding surface.
 Often, files are used as a maintenance tool for cleaning.
-This not recommended, files easily alter shape and surface finish of the electrode.
+Because files can easily alter shape and surface finish of the electrode they are not recommended, .
 A preferred electrode maintenance material is emery paper.
 Specially shaped electrodes must be cleaned and dressed with consideration given to retaining original contours.
 Standard flat-tip electrodes of equal dimension can be reshaped very simply as follows:

 1) Choose an emery paper of #400 to #600 grit.
 Fold the paper so that abrasive surfaces are exposed.
 Hold the emery paper between the electrodes and carefully bring the electrodes together so that both tips are in light contact with the emery paper.